ray155093/azure-docs.zh-tw/articles/virtual-machines/virtual-machines-linux-docker-swarm.md

 <properties
-   pageTitle="開始在 Azure 上搭配 swarm 使用 docker" description="描述如何使用 Docker VM 延伸模組建立一組 VM，以及使用 swarm 來建立 Docker 叢集。" services="virtual-machines-linux" documentationCenter="virtual-machines" authors="squillace"
+   pageTitle="Getting Started using docker with swarm on Azure" description="Describes how to create a group of VMs with the Docker VM Extension and use swarm to create a Docker cluster." services="virtual-machines-linux" documentationCenter="virtual-machines" authors="squillace"